 Since January 2020, we have acquired four separate businesses operating in various aspects of the drone industry.
 Following the Teal acquisition in August 2021, we focused on integrating and organizing these businesses.
-Effective May 1, 2022, we established the Enterprise and Consumer segments in order to sharpen our focus on the unique opportunities in each sector.
-Enterprise's initial strategy was to provide UAV's, primarily drones, to commercial enterprises, including the military, to navigate dangerous military environments and confined industrial and commercial interior spaces.
-Subsequently, Enterprise narrowed its near-term focus on the military and other government agencies.
-Skypersonic's technology has been re-focused on military applications and its operations consolidated into Teal.
-The Consumer segment, which includes Fat Shark and Rotor Riot, is focused on hobbyists and enthusiasts which are expected to increase as drones become more visible in our daily lives.
-The reportable segments were established based on how our chief operating decision maker ("CODM"), which is a committee comprised of our Chief Executive Officer ("CEO"), Chief Operating Officer ("COO") and our Chief Financial Officer ("CFO"), manages our business, makes resource allocation and operating decisions, and evaluates operating performance.
+Effective May 1, 2022, we established the Enterprise and Consumer segments to focus on the unique opportunities in each sector.
+Enterprise's initial strategy was to provide UAV's to commercial enterprises, and the military, to navigate dangerous military environments and confined industrial and commercial interior spaces.
+Subsequently, Enterprise narrowed its near-term attention on the military and other government agencies.
+Skypersonic's technology has been redirected to military applications and its operations consolidated into Teal.
+The Consumer segment, which includes Fat Shark and Rotor Riot, caters to hobbyists, drone racers, and enthusiasts.
+The reportable segments were established based on how our CODM manages our business, makes resource allocation and operating decisions, and evaluates operating performance.
 See "Note 21 - Segment Reporting".

 Liquidity and Going Concern - The Company has never been profitable and its net losses have been increasing related to acquisitions, as well as costs incurred to pursue its long-term growth strategy.
-During the three months ended July 31, 2023, the Company incurred a net loss of \$5,810,348 and used cash in operating activities of \$6,926,069.
-As of July 31, 2023, the Company has working capital of \$22,945,400.
-While the Company has historically been successful in raising capital to meet its working capital requirements, the ability to continue raising such capital to enable the Company to continue its growth is not guaranteed.
-Therefore, there is substantial doubt about the Company's ability to continue as a going concern as the Company will require additional liquidity to continue its operations and meet its financial obligations for twelve months from the date these consolidated financial statements are issued.
+During the six months ended October 31, 2023, the Company incurred a net loss from continuing operations of \$10,649,592 and used cash in operating activities of continuing operations of \$11,240,359.
+As of October 31, 2023, working capital for continuing operations totaled \$15,128,282.
+These financial results and our financial position at October 31, 2023 raise substantial doubt about our ability to continue as a going concern.
+However, the Company has recently taken actions to strengthen its liquidity.
+On December 11, 2023, we closed an offering of 18,400,000 shares of common stock which generated net proceeds of approximately \$8,400,000 as further described in Note 24.
+In addition, the Company's operating plan for the next twelve months has been updated to reflect recent operating improvements.
+Revenues have accelerated and are expected to continue growing.
+The Company's new manufacturing facility is scaling production and gross margins are projected to increase.
+Management has concluded that these recent positive developments alleviate any substantial doubt about the Company's ability to continue its operations, and meet its financial obligations, for twelve months from the date these consolidated financial statements are issued.
+See "Note 24 - Subsequent Events".